CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 Nice beach table in fun environment: ![](renders/yes_envmap.png)

 9. Texture and bump mapping with optional procedural texture.
+The procedural texture is linked in the [acknowledgements](#Acknowledgements-and-Resources) section, and was not original - this feature was meant to demonstrate the capability of using procedural textures with an easy toggle.
 Object files are often colored with textures.
 Additionally, a technique called bump mapping can be used to give artificial small details by varying the normals based on a texture called a bump map.
 To achieve this in the path tracer, the primary challenge is getting the data and indexing correctly on the GPU.
 To do this, I am passing a large array of colors to the GPU, along with an array of start indices and directions.
 The triangle primitives that are intersected with carry a texture index, and this can be used to sample the start index and dimension arrays to get a final index to sample the color array.

 Object with no texture: ![](renders/no_bump_no_tex.png)